-The University has zero appetite for any breach of the Higher Education regulatory standards and will ensure active compliance with such standards at all times., including through this procedure which identifies the requirement that Heads and Executive Deans report compliance breaches consistent with their responsibilities and accountabilities.
+The University actively assures the highest levels of compliance with Higher Education regulatory standards , including through this procedure which identifies the requirement that Heads and Executive Deans to manage and report compliance breaches consistent with their responsibilities and accountabilities.

 Heads and Executive Deans carry significant, role-specific responsibility for compliance with the Higher Education Standards locally within each School, Institute or College.